African Queen (1792 ship): Career

-He sailed from Bristol on 28 June 1794, bound for West Africa.
-She acquired 411 slaves at Calabar.
-She arrived at Grenada on 19 October and landed 401 slaves, for a mortality rate of about 1%.
+Williams sailed from Bristol on 28 June 1794, bound for West Africa.
+African Queen acquired 411 captives at Calabar.
+She arrived at Grenada on 19 October and landed 401 captives, for a mortality rate of about 1%.
 She had left Bristol with 31 crew members and suffered two crew deaths by the time she reached Grenada.
 African Queen sailed from Grenada on 18 November and arrived back at Bristol on 12 January 1795.

+The Slave Trade Act 1788 (Dolben's Act) was the first British legislation passed to regulate the shipping of enslaved people.
+One of the provisions of the act was bonuses for the master (£100) and surgeon (£50) if the mortality among the captives was under 2%; a mortality rate of under 3% resulted in a bonus of half that.
+Dolben's Act apparently resulted in some reduction in the numbers of captives carried per vessel, and possibly in mortality, though the evidence is ambiguous.

-3rd slave voyage (1795): African Queen underwent a second good repair in 1795.
+3rd voyage transporting enslaved people (1795): African Queen underwent a second good repair in 1795.
 Captain Williams then sailed from Bristol on 18 May 1795 bound for West Africa.
+In 1795, 79 British vessels sailed from British ports on voyages to transport enslaved people.
+Six of these sailed from Bristol.

-African Queen gathered her slaves in the Sierra Leone estuary.
+African Queen acquired captives in the Sierra Leone estuary.